 It was a positive and engaging event where HR Directors took the opportunity to catch up with ex-colleagues and make new connections for the future.
 We look forward to continuing to host similar events.

 If you are interested in attending future events of this nature please contact Jane Firth, Consultant in the HR Practice.

-Categories: Human Resources Recruitment, Consumer & FMCG Recruitment, Education Recruitment, Energy & Utilities Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Infrastructure & Built Environment Recruitment, Manufacturing & Engineering Recruitment, Real Estate Recruitment, Retail Recruitment, Technology Recruitment
+Category: Human Resources Recruitment, Consumer & FMCG Recruitment, Education Recruitment, Energy & Utilities Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Infrastructure & Built Environment Recruitment, Manufacturing & Engineering Recruitment, Real Estate Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment